Agigen/Agigen-Website-Hugo/site/content/blog/2013-09-06-fwa-site-of-the-day.md

 categories:
   - News
 ---
-We won another FWA Site of the day for Carlsberg&#8217;s Where is the Party!
+We won another FWA Site of the day for Carlsberg&#8217;s Where's the Party!

 <a href="http://www.thefwa.com/site/where-s-the-party-by-carlsberg" target="_blank">http://www.thefwa.com/site/where-s-the-party-by-carlsberg</a>